kevinguo344/kevinguo344.github.io/src/markdown/crochetmatic.md

 |`Z`| Distance a 3D printer bed goes in Z-direction | Distance the hook moves (in mm) | `Z<desired distance>` |
 |`F`| Feed rate for extruder | Speed at which the machine moved | `F<desired speed>` |

+Each custom command was added to the Repetier firmware and modifying the

 There were multiple rounds of endlessly testing minutely different sequences and frustratingly long nights in order to finally come up the set of coordinates

 with the correct sequence that could reliably make the desired knots.
 There were also problems ensuring that the servos, which were chosen for their inexpensive price rather than precision, could perform the same exact motion from needle to needle.